Cudiph/IA2DM/README.md

 - Hotkey - keyboard shortcut is available
 - Fallback server - Add another server configuration as a fallback if the main one fail.
 Program will try to connect from top to bottom order in the options.
-- Cross Browser - Works in both firefox or chromium based browsers.
+- Cross Browser - Works on both firefox or chromium based browsers.

 ## Guides